© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Lock-up, Lenham is a scheduled monument protected by Historic England under reference 1005138.
 View the official record →

-Lock-up, Lenham is a small detention building constructed in the early nineteenth century to hold offenders overnight or whilst awaiting trial.
+Lock-up, Lenham is a small holding cell constructed in the late eighteenth or early nineteenth century, situated within the parish of Lenham in Kent.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005138.

 Lock-up, Lenham is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005138.